alexch/codelikethis/public/lessons/javascript/input_and_output.md

 # Let's fix this

-* Have you figured out what the problem is?
+* Do you know what the issue is?
-* If not, I'll tell you on the next slide.
-* Take a second and try to figure it out first.
-I'll wait.
+* Think back to

 # The newline character